sharkx018/RBAC/README.md

 Assumptions:
  1. Admin role can not be edited
  2. Any new user created has 'user' as default role
+ 3. loggedIn admin can not update a roles of himself
+ 4. userId, role, resource are case-insensitive but pasword is case-sensitive

 Here's a sample:
 ![image info](./login.png)